A Tale of Two Firsts

 PUBLIC RECEPTION AND DOCUMENTATION

-What distinguishes these two films as historical milestones is their clear public record–unlike theoretical AI films that might exist privately on someone’s computer somewhere, or were posted without recognition, historic precedent indicates there must be release and reaction.
+What distinguishes these two films as historical milestones is their clear public record–unlike theoretical AI films that might exist privately on someone’s computer somewhere, or a 60-minute montage of AI stills existing in the void somewhere; historic precedent indicates there must be release, reaction, and appraisal.

-So I would credit both of us for embracing our films in a very public way; this ultimately is what makes all the difference, as it stands, these are the two earliest works in category and it will be extremely unlikely for another retroactively making the claim without any activity surrounding it.
+So I would credit both of us for embracing our films in a very public way.
+This ultimately is what makes all the difference, as it stands, these are the two earliest works in category and it will be extremely unlikely for another retroactively making the claim without the necessary activity surrounding it.

 The marketing elements: